DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-KarlaBedoya/README.md

   -Direct proof is used for the inductive step.
 -We then discussed about different definitions:
   -Recrusive/Inductive Definition

+#Week 5:
+-We reviewed recursive algorithms by discussing examples and doing some exercises.
+-We started on a new topic called Program Correctness.
+  -Program Verification
+    - Show that the correct answer is obtained if the programs terminates, then show that the program always terminates.
+  -Hoare Triple
+    -p(S)q
+  -We had a few examples to further understand the topic -Another topic discussed is Power Series
+  -

 Karla Bedoya
 DISMATH EL